 Target a Channel

-- Open the Channels page by selecting the menu in the top left of Program Studio and navigate to Publish > Channels.
+- Open the Channels page by selecting the menu in the top left of Studio and navigate to Publish > Channels.

 - To create a new channel, select Create Channel in the top right.